 I have implemented a distributed LDA algorithm that dramatically speeds up topic modeling when multiple processors are available, but it performs Gibbs sampling in the same sequence as the standard LDA algorithm when only a single processor is used.
-It is also general enough to fit the variants of LDA such as Seeded LDA (Lu et al., 2011), which can classify texts into pre-defined topics, and Sequential LDA (Du et al., 2012), which can classify individual sentences of texts.
-Following the notation in Watanabe & Baturo (2023), I explain the algorithm in concise manner with the aid of the pseudocode (Figure 1).
+It is also general enough to fit the variants of LDA such as Seeded LDA (Lu et al., 2011) and Sequential LDA (Du et al., 2012).3 Following the notation in Watanabe & Baturo (2023), I explain the algorithm in concise manner with the aid of the pseudocode (Figure 1).
 I implemented the algorithm in C++ using the Intel Thread Building Block (TBB) library for parallel computing.